 1. Know What Material Your Toy Is Made Out Of

 According to Women's Health, how you should clean your sex toy depends largely on what the toy is made of.
-Evidently, silicone sex toys are hard to beat, because they're pretty soft, non-porous, generally not irritating to sensitive skin, and you can use silicone lubricants with most of them.
+Evidently, silicone sex toys are hard to beat, because they're pretty soft, non-porous, and generally not irritating to sensitive skin.
 You should be able to tell what your sex toy is made of just by checking out the box and/or the manual it came with, but if you've already lost or pitched those things, you can look your toy up online, too.
 As you do so, keep in mind that many sex toys (particularly the jelly rubber kind) can contain toxic materials, like phthalates.

 If your sex toy looks and feels like real skin, then it's probably made of cyberskin.
-Since cyberskin (also called "softskin" or "ultraskin) is super porous, it's crucial to only use a little bit of mild soap and warm water to clean it.
-Additionally, if your toy is made of porous materials like cyberskin, jelly rubber, or hard plastic, then getting it 100 percent clean isn't even possible, and you'll want to make sure to wrap that sh*t up in a condom if you're sharing.
+Since cyberskin (also called "softskin" or "ultraskin") is super porous, it's crucial to only use a little bit of mild soap and warm water to clean it.
+Additionally, if your toy is made of porous materials like cyberskin, jelly rubber, or hard plastic, then getting it 100% clean isn't even possible, and you'll want to make sure to wrap it in a condom if you're sharing.

 2. Make Sure You're Using Small Amounts Of Mild, Fragrance-Free Soap To Wash Your Toys

 Don't make the mistake of thinking you need to use a harsh soap, or see lots of suds, in order for your sex toy to get properly cleaned.
 Actually, using too much soap or extremely harsh soap can damage sex toys that are made out of more sensitive materials (like cyberskin).
 You should probably also stick to only using fragrance-free soap on your toys, just so you can avoid any undo irritation to your vulva.
 This is especially important to keep in mind when you're washing any toys you may have that are made of porous materials.